Neural Network Approach to the Simulation of Entangled States with One Bit of Communication: Simulating Two-qubit Entangled States using Machine Learning

-Our semianalytical protocols require, on average, hundreds of measurements before they can be distinguished from real quantum behaviours, disregarding other noises present in an actual quantum system.
-Even better, when considering the neural network themselves, it would take upwards of $10^4$ sample to distinguish them from an actual quantum system.
-Ideally, one might try to see whether the semianalytical protocols, when integrated analytically to give the full behaviour, can be made into an exact protocol with the correct parameters.
-However, the communication function is very tricky to analytically integrate, and thus this approach might not work.
+\final{As previously mentioned,} ideally one might try to see whether the semianalytical protocol, when integrated analytically to give the full behaviour, can be made into an exact protocol with the correct parameters.
+However, as the communication function is very tricky to analytically integrate, this approach might not work.
 On the other hand, considering that an exact protocol can already simulate some two-qubit states, these pieces of evidence suggest that all two-qubit states can be simulated with just a single bit of communication.
 However, ultimately, the question of \textit{exactly} simulating partially entangled states with one bit of communication remains open.